jelmer/disperse/README.md

 It can do one or more of the following:

+ * check if CI is currently passing (for supported platforms, like GitHub)
  * derive the intended new version by checking existing releases and version strings specified in project files
  * update NEWS files with the release date